 In many courses (especially online tutorials), instructors generate random numbers from statistical distributions to create variables and use (only) these fake variables to explain how to conduct statistical tests.

 I understand the value of such a practice.
-First, generating fake datasets can be helpful for creating toy examples.
+First, generating fake datasets can help create toy examples.
 Second, the process is convenient as the instructor doesn’t have to forage for a publicly available dataset (which can be messy due to missing data).
 Third, the instructor — along with teaching a statistical method — can teach Monte Carlo simulation.
 Fourth, the steps of statistical tests (e.g., a two-sample t-test) don’t change depending on the data-generating process.
 So, one may argue that there should be no differential effect on student learning depending on using fake datasets vs. real-world datasets.

 However, in the context of introductory statistics courses, I argue that using real-world datasets (along with fake datasets) facilitates the average student’s learning.